butterrsoft/GyrSync/README.md

 Extended Display Identification Data.
 Your OS reads it from any monitor and then sends the video mode the monitor asked for.
 The Gyr sync transmits 15kHz, 25kHz and 31kHz modes based on how you set it.
 Modern OS’s are finicky, won’t do interlaced, but *should* grab the base 240p mode from the 15kHz DTD’s and simply display it.
 Or 384p/480p depending on what you set.
 Wait for the green LED on the Gyrsync before plugging in your CRT.

 **Troubleshooting EDID**
-*Make sure EDID is on on the GyrSync.
+* Make sure EDID on the GyrSync is turned on.
-*Windows Display Settings > Advanced Display Settings for Desktop Resolution vs Active Signal Resolution.
+* Windows Display Settings > Advanced Display Settings for Desktop Resolution vs Active Signal Resolution.
-*Turn off scaling in your GPU settings – Nvidia CP has it under desktop size & position – no scaling.
+* Turn off scaling in your GPU settings – Nvidia CP has it under desktop size & position – no scaling.
-*Some HDMI dongles may mux-in EDID, which is ok, or simply provide their own, which is not.
+* Some HDMI dongles may mux-in EDID, which is ok, or simply provide their own, which is not.
-*Something like crt_emudriver, or setting a cmdline.txt EDID in Linux, can override any physical EDID, and you will not see the GyrSync or it’s modelines listed anywhere.
+* Something like crt_emudriver, or setting a cmdline.txt EDID in Linux, can override any physical EDID, and you will not see the GyrSync or it’s modelines listed anywhere.
 (Sync-protection and other features will still work as normal)

 ## Reprogramming: